paulasilvatech/Mastery-AI-Apps-Dev/FAQ.md

 - Use Git commits to track your work

 ### Q: Can I contribute to the workshop?
 **A:** Yes!
 We welcome contributions.
-See CONTRIBUTING.md for guidelines.
+See the repository README for guidelines.
 You can:
 - Report issues
 - Suggest improvements
 - Add examples